superphy/prairiedog_go/README.md

 * https://github.com/deepgraph/deepgraph: Python, based off Pandas (likely only in-memory), looks like only an analysis medium & not suitable for live graph construction
 * https://github.com/bitnine-oss/agensgraph: C, runs as a server, ontop of PostgreSQL, SQL or Cypher queries
 * https://github.com/dgraph-io/dgraph: Go, probably overkill

+# Directions

+* PageRank (a modified approach [Whang, Gleich, Dhillon, 2013]) might come in handy for some operations (i.e. with de bruijn graph pulling out SNPs is not easy unless paths are bounded, so haplotypes might provide those bounds)

 # Open Questions